Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Handy Engineering.md

 **Build a small working model hand from card and straws!** - Build a model of the inner workings of your hand!
 Learn about how muscles and tendons work together to control the movements of our fingers, and have a model to take home, made of simple household objects!

-Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk)
+Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk) and double-checked on 2025-11-24 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->